tensorflow/tfx/docs/guide/examplegen.md

 ### Span

-Note: this feature is only available after TFX 0.15.
+Note: This feature is only available after TFX 0.15.

-Span can be retrieved by using '{SPAN}' spec in the [input glob pattern](https://github.com/tensorflow/tfx/blob/master/tfx/proto/example_gen.proto):
+Span can be retrieved by using the '{SPAN}' spec in the [input glob pattern](https://github.com/tensorflow/tfx/blob/master/tfx/proto/example_gen.proto):

 *   This spec matches digits and maps the data into the relevant SPAN numbers.
-    For example, 'data_{SPAN}-*.tfrecord' will collect files like 'data_12-a.tfrecord', 'date_12-b.tfrecord'.
+    For example, 'data_{SPAN}-*.tfrecord' will collect files like 'data_12-a.tfrecord', 'date_12-b.tfrecord'
-*   When SPAN spec is missing, it's assumed to be always Span '0'.
+*   When SPAN spec is missing, it's assumed to be always Span '0'
 *   If SPAN is specified, pipeline will process the latest span, and store the span number in metadata